sciabarra/AgileSites/doc/install.md

 The installation for development is complete but for live deployment you need to configure also Satellite Server and Apache.

-Learn how to configure a Satellite and Apache front end installation in the [deployment reference](http://www.agilesites.org/reference/Deployment.html).
+You can learn how to configure a Satellite and Apache front end installation in the [deployment reference](http://www.agilesites.org/reference/Deployment.html).